sdmx-twg/sdmx-rest/doc/data.md

 The default format is highlighted in **bold**.

+SDMX-CSV offers the possibility to set the value for two parameters via the media-type.
+These parameters are `label` and `timeFormat`; both are optional.
+The default values for these parameters are marked with * in the above media-type (i.e. `id` and `original` respectively).
+For additional information about these parameters, please refer to the [SDMX-CSV specification](https://sdmx.org/?sdmx_news=sdmx-csv-format-specifications-just-released).

 ## Examples of queries

 - Retrieve the data matching the supplied path parameters: